How to Plant, Grow, and Care for Persimmon Trees

 Now that we’ve discussed persimmon tree care, let’s talk about harvesting.
 The harvest season for persimmons is autumn or early winter, before the first frost.
 Here’s how to collect persimmons from the garden and store them.

-Don’t eat astringent persimmons should not be eaten until they are fully soft.
+Don’t eat astringent persimmons, they should not be eaten until they are fully soft.
 These taste bitter if they’re still firm.
 Other varieties are ready to be eaten even when they’re firm.
 For non-astringents that already have that sweet taste, check the color to determine ripeness.
 Some turn yellow, while others are orange.
-Some plants have dark purple fruits.
-Nurseries have information about the fruit that results from your plants.
+Some trees have dark purple fruits.
+Nurseries have information about the fruit that results from your trees.

 Most garden varieties are ready in mid-September.
 Remove them by hand, or let them hit the ground and gather them there (note, this does not work well if you let them ripen to fully soft states).
 Then, take them from the garden and gently wash them in lukewarm water.

-Ripe persimmons keep in the refrigerator for 1 to 3 weeks, and sometimes longer.
-Puree the flesh and keep it in the freezer for at least 6 months.
+Ripe persimmons keep in the refrigerator for one to three weeks, and sometimes longer.
+Puree the flesh and keep it in the freezer for at least six months.
 The same goes for sliced and frozen fruits with seeds removed.
-At median temperatures (72-ish degrees), dehydrated fruits keep in airtight containers for 6 to 12 months.
+At median temperatures (~72°F or 22°C), dehydrated fruits keep in airtight containers for six to twelve months.
 Remove the seeds as they aren’t edible.
 Instead, save the seeds to try propagating trees when temperatures allow.

 Persimmon tree care is simple, but there can be accompanying issues.
 Let’s talk about those so you can garden them easily.